Design Thinking in Agile

 4. Understanding of Quality Engineering Tools in the CI/CD (Continuous Integration/Continuous delivery) Platform

 Business Value of Continuous Integration, Continuous Delivery, & DevOps

-Dr. Rico will give a presentation on the “Business Value of Continuous Integration, Continuous Delivery, & DevOps: Scaling Up to Billion User Global Systems of Systems Using End-to-End Automation,” which are late-breaking 21st century approaches for rapidly and cost-effectively building high-quality global information systems, minimum viable products, minimum marketable features, service oriented architectures, web services, and microservices using containerization and end-to-end automation.
+Dr. Rico’s presentation on the “Business Value of Continuous Integration, Continuous Delivery, & DevOps: Scaling Up to Billion User Global Systems of Systems Using End-to-End Automation,” which are late-breaking 21st century approaches for rapidly and cost-effectively building high-quality global information systems, minimum viable products, minimum marketable features, service oriented architectures, web services, and microservices using containerization and end-to-end automation.

 Cybersecurity Technical Risk Indicators: A Measure of Technical Debt